clausherther/schemaql-core/README.md

 # SchemaQL

-A testing and auditing tool inspired by dbt, for those not using [dbt](https://www.getdbt.com).
+A data quality and auditing tool inspired by [dbt test](https://docs.getdbt.com/docs/testing-and-documentation), for those using a different transformation tool.

 ## Installation
 1. Fork and clone to repo to a local folder.
 2. Create a new Python virtual environment in this folder and activate it.
 3. In the local repo folder, run `pip install -r  requirements` to install the dependent packages in this virtualenv.
-4. In the local repo folder, run `pip install -e .` to install a dev version locally.

 You should now be able to run `schemaql -h` from the command line.